puppetlabs/best-practices/puppet-modules-and-the-control-repo.md

 ## Feedback / Ideas for Improvement

 * Loosely following RFC2119 for wording of things like 'MUST', 'SHALL', and the like: https://www.ietf.org/rfc/rfc2119.txt
+* Feedback can be provided as an issue on this [Git repository](https://github.com/puppetlabs/best-practices/issues).

 ## Other Relevant Information